HenryEffiong/Firebase-Chat-App/README.md

-A Chat app using firebase
+A Chat app using firebase from flutter course with added functionalities and screens.